Sensitive Data Exposure Through Password Reset Functionality - Bug Bounty

 Then I thought if I could get the email ID of any user with an account in this, I would be able to retrieve the datas of users.

 Now, I need to adopt a hacker's 🎭mindset.
 Yes, it happened!
 I suddenly had a thought about the admin email ID.
-"In many cases, the admin email ID for websites follows a common pattern such as .
-For example, ."
+"In many cases, the admin email ID for websites follows a common pattern such as admin@website.com.
+For example, admin@target.com."

 I simply entered the admin email ID, Booom!
 I was able to retrieve all user and admin details.